Menditect/documentation/docs/Tools/playwright-testkit.md

 Locating a Widget is made as simple as possible by Menditect: use the microflows and entities from the MTA Mendix Frontend Testkit.
 It is possible to create the Teststeps manually, but it is easier to use the MTA build-in [feature](../mta/frontend-test#generate-teststeps) that generates the Teststeps for you.

 :::info auto visibility check
 By default, when a Locator microflow is executed, MTA will perform an `IsVisible` Assertion.
 If the element is not visible on the Page, the test will fail.
 This allows for early detection if Locator might fail.
-To disable this, use the `IsVisibleOptions` parameter of the Locator microflow.
+To change this behaviour and check if the element is **not** visible, use the `IsVisibleOptions` parameter of the Locator microflow.
 :::

 ### 1. Determine Widget Name